What's Going On With Nvidia Shares Today? - NVIDIA (NASDAQ:NVDA)

 Zinger Key Points

-The broader market impact of Nvidia's earnings will also be significant.
-The stock is among the largest holdings in both the S&P 500 ETF (SPY) and the Invesco QQQ Trust (QQQ), meaning a substantial move in NVDA could ripple across major indexes.
+The move adds pressure to semiconductor stocks like Nvidia, which are exposed to the global chip supply chain and generate significant revenue from international markets.
+Tensions between the U.S. and China have escalated in recent weeks, following Trump's claim that China violated recent trade agreements and amid China's own restrictions on critical mineral exports.

-Nvidia shares have risen more than 18% over the past year but are down 2.2% year-to-date.
-Investors will be closely watching whether Nvidia can maintain its momentum or if concerns about regulation, competition from AMD and a potential slowdown in AI-driven growth begin to weigh more heavily.
+Nvidia's decline reflects investor concerns over the potential impact of heightened export controls on chipmakers' access to Chinese markets, as well as broader uncertainty around U.S.-China tech policy.

-NVDA Price Action: Nvidia shares were up 0.97% at $136.82 at the time of writing, according to Benzinga Pro.
+NVDA Price Action: Nvidia shares were down 2.95% at $135.07 at the time of writing, according to benzinga Pro.

 Read Next: